 Four years of Spanish and French world language, with accelerated options, are available.

 The HSD is proud to host our annual Career Week each February.
 At HHS this week highlights a variety of post‐secondary options, military careers and interview procedures.

 An alumni panel constitutes a very important question and answer session with all

-HHS has also begun a new tradition with our affiliation with Business Week and the ACES Program.
+HHS is also proud of our affiliation with Business Week and the ACES Program.
 The Americans for Competitive Enterprise System has entered into a venture providing high quality, business education experiences through a week‐long Business Week Program each fall.

 HHS has teamed with the City of Hermitage and the eCenter at Lindenpointe to offer the Entrepreneurship Academy.
-In 2016, five HHS seniors and students from neighboring districts will embark on a year‐long program that introduces them the S.T.E.A.M –Science, Technology, Engineering, Arts and Math.
+In 2020, seven HHS seniors and students from neighboring districts will embark on a year‐long program that introduces them to- S.T.E.A.M –Science, Technology, Engineering, Arts and Math.
 This program combines real‐world business experience with creative design.

 The Hermitage School District and Hickory High School offers a QUEST program designed to meet the needs of the gifted and talented.

 Specifically designed instruction for students with learning difficulties, emotional and behavioral difficulties, vision, language and speech concerns are available as well.

 Programs designed to aide students in the preparation for PSSA exams are also available.
 These involve specific interventions that cover eligible content in either, reading, math or both.